UNINETTSigma2/documentation/jobs/job_scripts/saga_job_scripts.md

 	#SBATCH --account=MyProject
 	#SBATCH --job-name=MyJob
 	#SBATCH --qos=devel
 	#SBATCH --time=00:30:00
 	#SBATCH --ntasks=16

 ## Optimist

-_Optimist_ jobs are specified just like _normal_ jobs, except that they also must must specify `--qos=optimist`, and should *not* specify wall time limit.
-They can on any node on Saga.
+_Optimist_ jobs are specified just like _normal_ jobs, except that they also must must specify `--qos=optimist`.
+They can run on any node on Saga.

 An _optimist_ job can be scheduled if there are free resources at least 30 minutes when the job is considered for scheduling.
-However, it can be requeued before 30 minutes have passed, so there is no gurarantee of a minimum run time.
+However, it can be requeued before 30 minutes have passed, so there is no _gurarantee_ of a minimum run time.
 When an _optimist_ job is requeued, it is first sent a `SIGTERM` signal.
 This can be trapped in order to trigger a checkpoint.
 After 30 seconds, the job receives a `SIGKILL` signal, which cannot be trapped.